pharo-project/pharo-gsoc/Topics.md

 	level: 'Intermediate';
 	yourself

-.

-PharoTopic new
-	title: 'Statistics Library';
+## Title: Statistics Library
-	contact: 'serge DOT stinckwich AT ird DOT fr';
+### Contact: 'serge DOT stinckwich AT ird DOT fr
-	supervisors: 'Serge Stinckwich';
+### Supervisors: 'Serge Stinckwich
-	keywords: 'statistic mathematics science';
+### Keywords: 'statistic mathematics science';
-	context: 'Sci-Smalltalk is an existing Pharo library for doing scientific computing.';
+### Context: 'Sci-Smalltalk is an existing Pharo library for doing scientific computing.';
-	goal: 'Add some statistics function to Sci-Smalltalk.';
+### Goal: 'Add some statistics function to Sci-Smalltalk.';
-	level: 'Intermediate';
+### Level: 'Intermediate';
-	yourself

-.

-PharoTopic new
-	title: 'Better Palette Support';
-	contact: 'damien.pollet@inria.fr';
+## Title: Better Palette Support
+### Contact: damien.pollet@inria.fr
-	supervisors: 'Damien Pollet and Alexandre Bergel';
+### Supervisors: Damien Pollet and Alexandre Bergel
-	keywords: 'Color palette visualization';
+### Keywords: Color palette visualization';
+### Context:
-	context: 'CubeHelix is a way to compute intensity of color that is important for color blind people.
+CubeHelix is a way to compute intensity of color that is important for color blind people.
 It was introduced in Pharo recently.
-Now we should revisit the color palette to offer some predefined palette and better support for Colors.';
+Now we should revisit the color palette to offer some predefined palette and better support for Colors.
+### Goal:
-	goal: 'The objectives is to revisit and build a new palette behavior';
+The objectives is to revisit and build a new palette behavior
-	level: 'Beginner';
-	yourself

-.

-PharoTopic new
+### Level: Beginner

 	title: 'Enhancing file ownership';
 	contact: 'damien.cassou@inria.fr';
 	supervisors: 'Damien Cassou and Mariano Martinez Peck';